uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api.rst

 by counting the number of elements that map to each of a set of bins and storing the counts into :code:`[histogram_first, histogram_first + num_bins)`.
 Input values that do not map to a defined bin are skipped silently.
-Sufficient output data to store each count must be provided, and :code:`Size` must be sufficient to store the counts of the histogram without overflow.
+Sufficient output data to store each count must be provided, and the value type of :code:`OutputIt` must be sufficient to store the counts of the histogram without overflow.

 1. The elements of :code:`[start, end)` are mapped into evenly divided bins between :code:`first_bin_min_val` and :code:`last_bin_max_val` such that an input element :code:`start[i]`